windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 ## Admin panels builders

 Getting closer to Windmill.
 Those players have a blent on admin panels.
-Therefore their are strong on UIs and now-code features.
+Therefore they are strong on UIs and now-code features.
 They allow you to use code in the process.
 However we believe **they lack flexibility for building complex workflows**.

 examples: _Retool_, _n8n_ and their open source alternatives _Tooljet_ & _Appsmith_